OpenTermsArchive/contrib-versions/Foxnews/Privacy Policy.md

 **To complete a merger or sale of assets.** If Fox News sells all or part of its business or makes a sale or transfer of its assets or is otherwise involved in a merger or transfer of all or a material part of its business (including in connection with a bankruptcy or similar proceedings), Fox News may transfer your information to the party or parties involved in the transaction as part of that transaction.

-4) SECURITY
+Security

 Fox News uses commercially reasonable administrative, technical, personnel and physical measures to safeguard information in its possession against loss, theft and unauthorized use, disclosure or modification.
 However, no one can guarantee the complete safety of your information.

-5) USER ACCESS AND CONTROL
+User Access and Control

 If you would like to access, review, correct, update, suppress, or otherwise limit our use of your personal information you have previously provided directly to us, you may contact us as outlined in Section 7.
 In your request, please include your email address, name, address, and telephone number and specify clearly what information you would like to access, change, update, or suppress.
 We will try to comply with your request as soon as reasonably practicable.

-*   We give you many choices regarding our use and disclosure of your personal information for marketing purposes.
+We give you many choices regarding our use and disclosure of your personal information for marketing purposes.
 You may opt-out from:

 *   **Receiving electronic communications from us:** If you no longer want to receive marketing-related emails from us on a going-forward basis, you may opt-out of receiving these marketing-related emails by following the unsubscribe instructions in the email.
 *   **Cancelling your account.** To cancel your account, email deleteaccount@foxnews.com, subject, "Delete My Account" and include the email address that you registered your account with (if different from the email address you're sending the email from).
 Remember that even after you cancel your account, copies of some information from your account may remain viewable in some circumstances - where, for example, you have shared information with a third-party application or web site.
 We may also retain backup information related to your account on our servers for some time after cancelation for fraud detection or to comply with applicable law or our internal security policies.
 Because of the nature of caching technology, your account may not be instantly inaccessible to others, and there may be a delay in the removal of the content from elsewhere on the Internet and from search engines.

-6) OTHER IMPORTANT INFORMATION
+Other Important Information

 **Updates to Privacy Policy.** Fox News may modify this Privacy Policy.
 Please look at the Effective Date at the top of this Privacy Policy to see when this Privacy Policy was last revised.
 Any changes to this Privacy Policy will become effective when we post the revised Privacy Policy on the Fox News Services.